Databases

 The Thesaurus Linguae Graecae (TLG®) is a Special Research Program at the University of California, Irvine.
 Since its inception, the project has collected and digitized most texts written in Greek from Homer (8 c.
 B.C.) to the fall of Byzantium in AD 1453.
 Its goal is to create a comprehensive digital library of Greek literature from antiquity to the present era.
 The Online TLG contains more than 110 million words from over 10,000 works associated with 4,000 authors and is constantly updated and improved with new features and texts.

 To access the database, click on the link above.
-If prompted, enter your self-service username and password.
 You will need to register a new account once at the TLG website.
 You will then receive an email from TLG with a link to confirm registration.